martinsmith1968/WindowExtensions/README.md

 Window Extensions has menu options dedicated to Optimum positioning.

-There are 5 or so menu items that position windows with increasing
+There are 5 or so menu items that position windows with increasing indentation.
+(Configurable)

+### Window Control

+There are options for moving windows to dedicated positions, centring, controlling transparency and even for spanning multiple monitors.

 ### Window Positions